russellf9/dotfiles/README.md

 I've created a structure like [Getting Started With Dotfiles](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789)

-), but I'm still working on setting up commands to fullu automate the task.
+I'm still working on setting up commands to fullu automate the task.

 ## Installation